giselcgomez/PacMen/README.md

 - Implement correctly the "direction" variable should change the PacMan direction as it collides with the limits
 - Implement an array of PacMan so each of them change direction on its own
+- You can fork the files and make your own editions.

+*All rights are reserved to MIT xPRO *